binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 * All following logins should be instructed to change passwords

-If you follow the recommendations below, data-store theft will be an inconvenience, but not a disaster.
+If you follow the recommendations below, data-store theft alone will be an inconvenience, but not a disaster.

 Consider what sensitive information you really need to store.
 Consider using the following key derivation functions (KDFs) for all sensitive data.
 Not just passwords.
 Also continue to [remind your customers](https://speakerdeck.com/binarymist/passwords-lol) to always use unique passwords that are made up of alphanumeric, upper-case, lower-case and special characters.
 It is also worth considering pushing the use of high quality password vaults.
 Do not limit password lengths.
 Encourage long passwords.